-Eid al Adha, or “the Feast of Sacrifice,” is one of the most important Muslim holidays all around the world, including in the small, Persian Gulf state of Qatar.
+Eid al-Adha, or “the Feast of Sacrifice,” is one of the most important Muslim holidays and is marked with public holidays in Qatar.

-Observances include: early morning prayers in the nearly 300 mosques and prayer areas throughout Qatar, wearing a newly bought change of clothes, attending special services at the mosques, going on pilgrimage to Mecca to fulfill Islamic law, and sacrificing animals such as cattle, goats, or sheep.
+Observances include early morning prayers in the nearly 300 mosques and prayer areas throughout Qatar, wearing a newly bought change of clothes, attending special services at the mosques, going on Hajj pilgrimage to Mecca to fulfil Islamic law, and sacrificing animals such as cattle, goats, or sheep.
 The food from the sacrifices is consumed in large family feasts, and a third of it is usually donated to the poor.

-Qatari government workers often get five days off around Eid al Adha, and private-sector employees generally get three days off.
+Qatari government workers often get five days off around Eid al-Adha, and private-sector employees generally get three days off.
 Schools will be closed for most of the period.
 Most banks will be closed, but certain banks, typically in the shopping malls, will be open on certain days during the period, if with shortened hours.
-Many Qataris will take the opportunity to go on vacation in neighbouring countries or within Qatar itself, while others will attend religious services and relax at home.